skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 in this room are the only people in town who know of this.

 Skeeve suspects the cloud is Mordan's doing.
-He feels he must speak to the queen.
+He feels he must speak to the Queen.
 Below, he can see the bridge to the citadel is guarded and the gates are closed.
 He turns to the young elf, "How would someone go about talking to the Queen?"